frankiephs/OceanGuardianOfficial/README.md

 ### "Why can't I press the 'x' or exit button?"
 >In pygame, to exit the game, You will need to call the *'pygame.quit' and 'sys.exit'*, When in a delay method (refering to the previous question), the software stops or the file stops therefore it cannot call the quit method.
 "Then why on other areas are working?"
 Other areas use the tick difference to make a timer, this is quite complex and requires a longer code.
 We are planning to remove the delay by proceeding with the "click to continue" system but that will consume another time.

+### "It says pygame.mixer.init() error?"
+> regarding to the `pygame.mixer.init()` error, This is because replit is a browser based IDE and the `pygame.mixer.init()` finds an audio device which is typically refering to the hardware.
+To solve this issue, you will need to use the "pygame" language instead of the "python" language.
+In this case, it now supports sounds from pygame.
+>
+### "Why is the performance slower in replit?"
+> Replit have its own GPU, RAM and storage because it is virtual environment that uses docker containers.
+These GPU, RAM, etc. have its own limitations and might require to upgrade your own account if you want a faster one.
+Pygame also runs fast frames therefore it requires a hardware that is fast too.

 ## Credits:
 - **Programmers and Debuggers**